-Researchers in the US recruited 684 women and gave them either Juice Pules or a placebo before their 12th week of pregnancy until delivery.
-The women took either 4 juice plus capsules per day or 4 capsules of a placebo per day.
-In both cases, the women took two capsules twice daily of either Juice Plus or the placebo capsules.
+Researchers in the US recruited 684 women and gave them either the supplement or a placebo before their 12th week of pregnancy until delivery.
+The women took either 4 capsules per day or a placebo.

-So what about exercise?
-Evidence suggest naturally occurring antioxidants are better for exercise than taking isolated nutrients (like vitamin C for example).
+Evidence suggests naturally occurring antioxidants are better for exercise than taking isolated nutrients (like vitamin C for example).
 Some JP research has looked into this.
 In one such investigation, researchers took 48 healthy men and women and split them up into the following groups:

 - Vitamin group (400 IU vitamin E + 1000 mg vitamin C)

-Everybody performed 3 exercise treadmill testes at the following intervals:
+Everybody performed 3 exercise treadmill tests at the following intervals: